spiritinlife/spiritinlife.github.io/_posts/2015-02-13-retrofit-eventbus-cool.markdown

 The hard core history is important way , this was done by using the android Handler.<br>
 Activities and Fragments register and broadcast intents with messages as extras and in that way messages get passed.<br>
 This way is error prone and has a lot of boilercode.<br>
-Otto and EventBus came in and did the heavy  work, so we can write now less code and get the job done :)<br>
+Otto and EventBus came in and did the heavy  work, so we can now write less code and get the job done :)<br>
 ----------------------------------------------------------<br>

-As every developer , i also did my research on how to make my api calls not crash my app when a phone call happens or on orientation change or whatever.<br>
+As every developer , i also , did my research on how to make my api calls not crash my app when a phone call happens or orientation changes or whatever.<br>
 Ofcourse retrofit was the best solution for me .
 It is clean, fast and dry.<br>
-But after a lot of research i encountered some problems with retrofit , that people told me about but i did not believe .<br>
+But after a lot of research i encountered some problems with retrofit , that people have warned me about .<br>
 Retrofit does not guarantee that if something happens with the api call( and many things can happen with an api call ) that your app will not crash.<br>
 There are a lot of debates about how to protect your app, some say use services , some say use otto , i say lets use eventbus.<br>

-So why eventbus and not otto?<br>
+<h1> So why eventbus and not otto?</h1><br>
-First eventbus is way faster because it does not rely on annotations<br>
+1) eventbus is way faster because it does not rely on annotations<br>
-Second eventbus allows more control and configuration.<br>
+2) eventbus allows more control and configuration.<br>

 <h1> So lets get real </h1><br>
 What is my goal here ?
-My goal was to write retrofit calls in way that is secure and beautifull.<br>
+My goal was to write retrofit calls in way that is secure and beautiful.<br>
-And when i say beautifull i mean like plain retrofit.<br>
+And when i say beautiful i mean like plain retrofit.<br>
 So how can i take this call<br>
 {% highlight java %}
 API.getApi().doAPiCall( new Callback() {